TOSIT-IO/tdp-lib/docs/developer/index.rst

 .. toctree::

     cli/index
-    components
+    operations
     core/index

 The lib code is inside `tdp` folder.

 * :doc:`cli/index` for documentation which uses the code inside `core` folder.
-* :doc:`components` for documentation about TDP components definition and dependencies.
+* :doc:`operations` for documentation about TDP operations definition and dependencies.
 * :doc:`core/index` is the lib main code folder.